This article describes the steps you can take to change your Password in Ubuntu Linux.

 Once you are done, click the Change button to complete the process.

 You can use the command line terminal to change your Password as well.
 Below is a post that shows you how to do that.

 That should do it!

-This post showed you how to change your password in Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to change your Password in Ubuntu Linux.
+Please use the comment form below if you find any errors above or have something to add.